MistyCommunity/JavaScript-SDK/Skills/README.md

 # Misty I Skills
 _To run these examples, make sure you have the Tools Directory in the same folder as the root skill folders._

-## Sample Code
-1. __Find Face - Do Something__ - Have Misty play an audio clip when a face is detected.
-2. __Move - Find Face - Do Something__ - Have Misty move, then stop and play an audio clip when a face is detected.

 ## Skills

 1. __Skill-Roar__ - A basic skill that will roar like a lion when a person gets too close.